Cybertruck Cost of Ownership: Is the Tesla Worth It vs a Gas Pickup?

 Energy: where the Cybertruck gives some of its lead back

 Two cautions.
-First, that gap shrinks fast if you rely on Supercharging at roughly $0.42/kWh instead of charging at home, which pushes the Cybertruck closer to 18 cents per mile and can erase the fuel advantage entirely.
+First, that gap shrinks fast if you rely on Supercharging at roughly $0.42/kWh instead of charging at home, which pushes the Cybertruck closer to 19.8 cents per mile and can erase the fuel advantage entirely.
 Second, the Cybertruck's high consumption means it benefits less from cheap electricity than a leaner EV would.
 The math still favors the truck on energy, but it's not a blowout.

-Maintenance, insurance, and Texas fees
+Maintenance, insurance, and EV fees

 Maintenance is a clear EV win.
-There are no oil changes, fewer fluids, and regenerative braking extends brake life, so EVs run closer to $0.031 per mile versus about $0.061 per mile for a gas vehicle.
-On 13,500 miles, that's roughly $400 saved a year.
+There are no oil changes, fewer fluids, and regenerative braking extends brake life, so EVs run closer to $0.052 per mile versus about $0.074 per mile for a gas vehicle.
+On 13,500 miles, that's roughly $295 saved a year.

 Insurance pulls the other way.
-EVs, and Teslas specifically, tend to cost more to insure, often around 25% more than a comparable gas vehicle, because of higher repair costs and parts pricing.
+EVs, and Teslas specifically, tend to cost more to insure, often around 15-25% more than a comparable gas vehicle, because of higher repair costs and parts pricing.
 On a pricey truck, that premium adds up.

 Depreciation: the line item that usually decides it

 Depreciation is the largest hidden cost of any new vehicle, and it's where a high sticker price hurts most.
-Teslas have generally depreciated around 40% over five years, slightly better than the roughly 45% an average gas car loses.
-But 40% of $79,990 is about $32,000 in lost value, simply because the starting number is so high.
-By comparison, a less expensive gas truck losing 45% of a lower sticker can shed fewer dollars in absolute terms even with the worse rate.
-As an illustration, a $55,000 gas truck losing 45% sheds about $24,750.
-Even with the better depreciation rate, the Cybertruck can lose more dollars because it costs more to begin with.
+Teslas have depreciated faster than they used to, and the Cybertruck is no exception β€” it sheds roughly 55–57% over five years, a bit steeper than the ~42–45% an average gas car loses, after Tesla's broader price cuts pulled used values down.
+And ~57% of $79,990 is about $45,000 in lost value, because the starting number is so high.
+A less expensive gas truck can shed far fewer dollars even at a similar rate: a $55,000 gas truck losing 45% sheds about $24,750.
+So the Cybertruck loses more on both counts here β€” a higher rate and a higher sticker.
 New vehicles also take their biggest hit in year one, so the shorter you keep it, the worse the per-year math.

 So is the Cybertruck worth it?